kal-kyokya/alx-interview/0x00-pascal_triangle/README.md

 # Pascal's Triangle
-This project contains tasks for working with Pascal's triangle.
+This directory contains python scripts created during resolution of the Pascal's triangle task.

 ## Tasks To Complete
 + [x] **0.
 Pascal's Triangle**

-[0-pascal_triangle.py](https://github.com/AsuweRich/alx-interview/blob/main/0x00-pascal_triangle/0-pascal_triangle.py) contains a function `def pascal_triangle(n):` that returns a list of lists of integers representing the Pascal's triangle of `n`:
+[0-pascal_triangle.py](https://github.com/kal-kyokya/alx-interview/tree/main/0x00-pascal_triangle) contains a function `def pascal_triangle(n):` that returns a list of lists of integers representing the Pascal's triangle of `n`:

-Returns an empty list if `n <= 0`.
+* It returns an empty list if `n <= 0`.

-You can assume `n` will be always an integer.
+* Works with the assumption that `n` will be always an integer.

 ```
-guillaume@ubuntu:~/0x00$ cat 0-main.py
+kal-kyokya@ubuntu:~/0x00$ cat 0-main.py
 #!/usr/bin/python3
 """
 0-main